usds/justice40-tool/score/README.md

 We use Docker to install the necessary libraries in a container that can be run in any operating system.

-To build the docker container the first time, make sure you have Docker running on your machine and that you're in the root directory of the repository.
-Then run `docker-compose build`.
+To build the docker container the first time, make sure you're in the root directory of the repository and run `docker-compose build`.

-You can then run the following commands.
-You probably want to run these in a new terminal tab or window, because they may take a long time to run, especially the last one that generates the census data.
+After that, to run commands type the following:

-- Get help: `docker run --rm -it j40_score /bin/sh -c "python3 application.py" python3 application.py --help"`
+- Get help: `docker run --rm -it j40_score /bin/sh -c "python3 application.py --help"`
+- Clean up the census data directories: `docker run --rm -it j40_score /bin/sh -c "python3 application.py census-cleanup"`
 - Clean up the data directories: `docker run --rm -it j40_score /bin/sh -c "python3 application.py data-cleanup"`
-- Generate census data (this may take 2-3 hours): `docker run --rm -it j40_score /bin/sh -c "python3 application.py census-data-download"`
+- Generate census data: `docker run --rm -it j40_score /bin/sh -c "python3 application.py census-data-download"`
+- Run all ETL processes: `docker run --rm -it j40_score /bin/sh -c "python3 application.py etl-run"`
+- Generate Score: `docker run --rm -it j40_score /bin/sh -c "python3 application.py score-run"`

 ## Log visualization